-Welcome to the Japanese Program at Western Washington University.
+Welcome to the Japanese Program at Western Washington University!
 The Department of Modern and Classical Languages offers four years of Japanese language courses.
 We offer both a major and a minor in Japanese.
 In addition to language classes, we also offer a variety of classes on Japanese culture, philosophy, literature, linguistics, and film and media.
+Have questions?
+Contact one of our Japanese language advisors!

 - JAPN 314 - Japanese Phonetics